The 5 Best Smart Grills And Smokers That Don’t Need Babying

 Your old man spent his summers worriedly hunched over the uneven flames of a primitive charcoal grill or smoker.
 Sure, he could cook burgers with the best of them, but anything not destined for a stale bun required Jedi-like skill and patience.
 Today, thanks to the “Internet of Things” revolution sweeping up household appliances left and right, grilling that perfect cut of meat is easier than ever.
-The newest generation of high-tech barbecues are true WIFI wonders, and they can eliminate many of the variables that often lead to undercooked chicken breasts, overcooked steaks and everything in between.
+The newest generation of smart grills are true Wi-Fi wonders, and they can eliminate many of the variables that often lead to undercooked chicken breasts, overcooked steaks and everything in between.

 The key to barbecue is consistency, and that’s precisely where smart grills excel.
 In addition to sophisticated burners and self-monitoring systems that regulate heat to within one degree, they typically come with tools to monitor your meat mid-sizzle, and they can even notify your phone when it’s time to flip.
 Running late?
 Fire up your smart grill right from your phone on the way back from the grocery store so it’s ready to go when you pull into the driveway.
 In short, a smart grill takes a lot of the stress and guesswork out of grilling, so you’ll have more time to kick back, sip beers, and chase your kids around the backyard with high-powered water guns.
-Here are five smart grills to seek.
+Here are the best smart grills on the market.

 Traeger Timberline 1300